return42/sphkerneldoc/linux_src_doc/drivers/pinctrl/samsung/pinctrl-samsung_h.rst

 type
     type of the bank (register offsets and bitfield widths)

+pctl_base
+    base address of the pin-bank registers

 pctl_offset
     starting offset of the pin-bank registers.

 nr_pins
     number of pins included in this bank.

+eint_base
+    base address of the pin-bank EINT registers.

 eint_func
     function to set in CON register to configure pin as EINT.